-Public consultation & deliberations Legislation When Days Consultation Parliament Petroleum Fund Law no. 11/2005 2004-5 304 Three rounds of hearings nationwide, 25 submissions Unanimous passage after two months of hearings and debate Petroleum Activities Law no. 9/2005 2004-5 335 Many workshops, one round of hearings, nine submissions Pending in PN for seven months, no hearings before enactment Revisions to Petroleum Fund Law 2010-11 457 Many workshops, two hearings, four submissions Discussed for two weeks, passed with few changes \$70m extraordinary transfer from PF May 2018 0 No legislative process, probably illegal Not submitted for approval \$140m extraordinary transfer from PF July 2018 10 None.
-LH made submission to rumored broad draft, which was replaced by a one-time transfer One-off transfer approved Revisions to Petroleum Activities Law Oct-Nov 2018 Secret draft.
+Public consultation & deliberations Legislation When Days Consultation Parliament & President Petroleum Fund Law no. 11/2005 2004-5 304 Three rounds of hearings nationwide, 25 submissions Unanimous passage after two months of hearings and debate Petroleum Activities Law no. 9/2005 2004-5 335 Many workshops, one round of hearings, nine submissions Pending in PN for seven months, no hearings before enactment Revisions to Petroleum Fund Law 2010-11 457 Many workshops, two hearings, four submissions Discussed for two weeks, passed with few changes \$70m extraordinary transfer from PF May 2018 0 No legislative process, probably illegal Not submitted for approval \$140m extraordinary transfer from PF July 2018 10 None.
+LH commented on rum- ored draft, which was replaced by a one-time transfer One-off transfer approved Revisions to Petroleum Activities Law Oct-Nov 2018 Secret draft.
 Brief Parliamentary hearing on preliminary version Major addition just before final vote.
 Vetoed, overridden, challenged in court.
-Retroactive
+Retroactive Attempted revisions to Petroleum Fund and Petroleum Activities laws July and Oct.
+2019 None.
+Rushed in July.
+Second try, unchanged, in October.
+Both passed and vetoed in July.
+PFL vetoed, PAL promulgated in December. \$250m extraordinary transfer from PF Mar-Apr 2020 4 None.
+Approved.
+Transferred in April and May.